phrdang/cs180-final-proj-website/gdf/index.md

 |:---------------------------------------------|:-------------------------------------------------------------------------|
 | ![poisson blended](assets/out_primavera.png) | ![laplacian blended](assets/out_elana_pensive_small2primavera_small.jpg) |

 In this case, it is advantageous to use Poisson blending over Laplacian blending to match the overall color palette of the blended component to the background.
-With Laplacian blending, the preservation of pixel intensities results in a rough graft onto the target image.
+On the other hand with Laplacian blending, the preservation of pixel intensities results in a rough graft onto the target image.

 Lunazilla